top of page

 Living with a dog diagnosed with TCC

 She's a great dog.
 She's very, very smart.
-When she was younger, she would actually come to bed and demand her to go under the cover.
-Now, she just sleeps at the bottom of the bed, and we do have another dog, Bob.
-Bob is the one who sleeps in the middle.
+When she was younger, she would actually come to bed and demand to go under the cover.
+Now, she just sleeps at the bottom of the bed.

 Immunocidin Successes